oldmud0/zero-grav-soccer/README-FBLA.txt

 -----------

 Source code is available inside the "Source code" folder in the data folder.
+To run the game from source, please copy the "res" folder from the data folder to the source folder and run `main.py`.
+Be sure to install Pygame beforehand with `pip install pygame` in an administrator command prompt.

 A constantly updated version is also available at: https://github.com/oldmud0/zero-gravity-soccer